daisuke19891023/open-data-cleaning-kawasaki/docs/guides/mcp.md

 An MCP client can call this tool and receive the message:

 ```
-"Welcome to Clean Interfaces!\nType --help for more information"
+"Welcome to Kawasaki ETL!\nType --help for more information"
 ```

 ## Configuration for MCP